OlafenwaMoses/ImageAI/imageai/Prediction/CUSTOMTRAINING.md

 To produce a model that can perform well in practical applications, I recommend you about 500 or more images per object.
 1000 images per object is just great <br>
 7. In each folder present in the test folder, put about 100 to 200 images of each object in its respective folder.
-This images are the ones to be used to test the model as it trains <br>
+These images are the ones to be used to test the model as it trains <br>
 8. Once you have done this, the structure of your image dataset folder should look like below: <br> <br>

 <b><pre>	pets//train//dog//dog-train-images